reliese/laravel/README.md

 #### Support

-For the time being, this package only supports MySQL databases.
-Support for other databases will be added soon.
+For the time being, this package supports MySQL, PostgreSQL and SQLite databases.
+Support for other databases are encouraged to be added through pull requests.